Domaine de Beaurenard - Châteauneuf-du-Pape Boisrenard blanc 2020

 Food and wine pairings

-Enjoy with fish in sauce (why not trout in blue cheese sauce...), fish casserole, lobster, roast veal, mature goat's cheese...
+Serve with fish in sauce (why not trout with blue cheese sauce...), a fish casserole, lobster, roast veal, or aged goat cheese...

 Bettane & Desseauve